ControlCore-Project/documentation/docs/source/usage.rst

 Finally, remember to close the debug windows with mouse, once the results are obtained.

-Instead of debug, you may use the run command to execute the workflows without a debug windows.
+Instead of debug, you may use the run command to execute the workflows without debug windows.

 ``./run``